-Elizabeth II has followed in the footsteps of her grandfather, George V, and her father, George VI, both of whom made use of radio to address their people.
+Elizabeth II followed in the footsteps of her grandfather, George V, and her father, George VI, both of whom made use of radio to address their people.
 At first, the Royal Family’s Christmas celebrations at Sandringham were interrupted for the live broadcast to be made.
-The inaugural televised speech took place in 1957, but the broadcast is now no longer live, having been pre-recorded since 1960.
-Today, it can be downloaded as a podcast and is available on the Royal Family’s Facebook and YouTube channels.
+The inaugural televised speech took place in 1957, but since 1960, it has been pre-recorded.

-But it is not just technology that has changed; it is also the tone and content of the messages.
+It is not just technology that changed.
+The tone and content of the messages did too.
 The early broadcasts, after that first plea for prayer, were not particularly religious but instead included accounts of the Queen’s year, family milestones such as weddings and christenings, and general good wishes.
 But at the turn of the century, all that changed.
 On 31st December 1999, the Queen marked the millennium with the prime minister, Tony Blair, and other public figures in the Millennium Dome.
 As the crowds sung along to ‘Auld lang syne’, her expression suggested she wasn’t very impressed by the New Labour ‘Cool Britannia’ vibe.
 Twelve months later, on Christmas Day 2000, she spoke to the nation, pointing out what she felt the millennium was really about: “Christmas is the traditional, if not the actual, birthday of a man who was destined to change the course of our history.
 And today we are celebrating the fact that Jesus Christ was born 2,000 years ago; this is the true millennium anniversary.”

 She went on to speak very frankly about her own faith: “For me, the teachings of Christ and my own personal accountability before God provide a framework in which I try to lead my life.
 I, like so many of you, have drawn great comfort in difficult times from Christ’s words and example.”

 It was a turning point.
-Her words are said to have elicited a huge postbag of approval and since then, the Queen’s message – always broadcast at 3pm on Christmas Day and always her own words – has been marked by a willingness to express her staunchly held Christian beliefs.
+Her words are said to have elicited a huge postbag of approval and since then, the Queen’s message – always broadcast at 3pm on Christmas Day and always her own words – was marked by a willingness to express her staunchly held Christian beliefs.

-At the heart of the Queen’s reign has been the commitment she made at her coronation when Most Rev Geoffrey Fisher, former Archbishop of Canterbury, reminded her: “You are this day consecrated to be our Head and Prince, so you may continue steadfastly as the Defender of Christ’s Religion; that being rich in faith and blessed in all good works, you may reign with him who is the King of Kings.”
+At the heart of the Queen’s reign was her commitment she made at her coronation when Most Rev Geoffrey Fisher, former Archbishop of Canterbury, reminded her: “You are this day consecrated to be our Head and Prince, so you may continue steadfastly as the Defender of Christ’s Religion; that being rich in faith and blessed in all good works, you may reign with him who is the King of Kings.”

-Her interpretation of what that means was evident in the way in which she signed off her statement, published on 6 February this year, the 70th anniversary of her accession.
+Her interpretation of what that meant was evident in the way in which she signed off her statement, published on 6 February this year, the 70th anniversary of her accession.
 It said, simply: “Your servant, Elizabeth.”
-It indicated a monarch who recognises not the glamour and power in her role but duty and service.
-That service has been steeped in and profoundly influenced by her Christian beliefs.
-She is the Servant Queen who serves the Servant King.
+It indicated a monarch who recognised not the glamour and power in her role but duty and service.
+That service was steeped in and profoundly influenced by her Christian beliefs.
+She was the Servant Queen who served the Servant King.